gizwits-docs/gizwits-docs/source/en-us/statement.md

 # Other Information
 We use statistical data that does not specifically identify you (non-personal data) to help in our operations and improve our products and services and provide a better user experience for you.
 Here are some of the non-personal data we may collect and how we use them:

-- When you create a K Smart Account, download our software, register in our e-commerce website, participate in online surveys or interact with us in other ways, we may collect your language preferences, postal code, area code number and time zone in which you use our products and services, and your profession.
+- When you create a Gizwits Account, download our software, register in our e-commerce website, participate in online surveys or interact with us in other ways, we may collect your language preferences, postal code, area code number and time zone in which you use our products and services, and your profession.

 - When you opt-in to participate in our User Experience Improvement Program, we may gather statistics relating to your use of our products functions, on an anonymous basis.
 This may include information relating to your use of our official website, products and services.
 If there is an abnormal shutdown or breakdown, we may collect information relating to your mobile device to diagnose the problem.